Pseudogap phases, chiral anomaly and topological order with quantum loop entanglement: Conclusions

 In $d=4$ spatial dimensions, the Hopf index conservation can produce topological order.
 Even though it is irrelevant to materials, we characterized its basic properties as a part of the effort to classify topological orders.
 This Hopf topological order can exist only at zero temperature and has many similarities to the fractional quantum Hall effect.
 However, it differs from the Hall effect by the precise topological ground state degeneracy for the same filling factor.
 It also features a direct mechanism for angular momentum fractionalization, due to the ability of fractional charge to move along a flux loop which is interlinked with another loop.
 Furthermore, a fractional braiding statistics is topologically protected only between point-quasiparticles and 2-sphere excitations.
 Loop-loop braiding is not quantized.
 Interestingly, the classical Hopf index can be conserved on a topologically trivial manifold at finite temperatures, so additional ``pseudogap'' states can exist as in $d=3$ dimensions.

 This work is meant only to open the problem of topological Hopf dynamics for further investigation.
 Many interesting questions remain.
 The detailed nature of the correlated phases with conserved Hopf index is not yet known.
 We observed that the lowest-temperature phases of this kind could perhaps protect some other knot invariants, but this requires a comprehensive further study because quantum fluctuations have a general tendency to create and annihilate small loops by tunneling.
 Field theory can be used to calculate the correlation functions for charge and spin currents in these phases, and also characterize the loop-unlinking phase transition.
 It would be also important to analyze microscopic models where the loop-unlinking transitions captured by the field theory can be explicitly demonstrated.
-In terms of relating to experiments, we should look for materials which host emergent U(1) gauge fields and admit correlated low-temperature phases without obvious long-range order.
-Correlated superconductors such as cuprates and chiral quantum magnets such as Pr$_2$Ir$_2$O$_7$ are perhaps currently the best candidates.
-If strong interactions can be induced in a Dirac or Weyl semimetal, then such a system might also be able to realize a Hopf ``pseudogap'' state and provide a window into its dynamics via the chiral anomaly.